Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Challenges in health monitoring systems

 \subsubsection{The role of Semantic Web technologies}

-Semantic Web technologies are critical in the achievement of semantic interoperability among the selected systems.
-Many of the systems make use of terminologies such as SNOMED CT and ICD through ontologies, and access knowledge graphs such as DrugBank and Diseasome which are published as linked data.
+Semantic Web technologies do not inherently provide support for technical interoperability, since they operate at a higher, more abstract level to formally represent and derive meaning from the data.
+Therefore, in order to achieve technical interoperability, health monitoring systems must leverage data transmission protocols and devices.
+However, Semantic Web technologies are critical in the achievement of semantic interoperability among the selected systems.
+20 of the systems make use of terminologies such as SNOMED CT and ICD through ontologies, and access knowledge graphs such as DrugBank and Diseasome which are published as linked data.
 This allows the systems to access and reason with standardised health domain knowledge.

-Additionally, many systems use ontologies and knowledge graphs to represent sensor data and health records, which can enhance process interoperability.
-Semantic Web technologies can also contribute to syntactic interoperability, albeit in an indirect capacity.
-For instance, El-Sappagh et al. \cite{el-sappagh_mobile_2019} map FHIR resources to an ontology, allowing for interoperability between their proposed system and hospital information systems that use FHIR.
-However, Semantic Web technologies do not inherently provide support for technical interoperability since they operate at a higher, more abstract level to formally represent and derive meaning from the data.
-Therefore, in order to achieve technical interoperability, health monitoring systems must leverage data transmission protocols and devices.
+Semantic Web technologies can also contribute to syntactic interoperability.
+For instance, El-Sappagh et al. \cite{el-sappagh_mobile_2019} and Kilintzis et al. \cite{kilintzis_supporting_2019} map FHIR resources to an ontology, allowing for interoperability between their proposed system and hospital information systems that use FHIR.
+These are the only two systems that use Semantic Web technologies to achieve interoperability with established health standards.
+This can be attributed to the historical gap in user-friendly tools for this purpose.
+For example, although FHIR has an RDF representation serialised in Turtle format, early adopters noted several issues precluding its ease of use, such as literal values and FHIR references being nested under blank nodes, and unnecessarily long predicate names \cite{sharma_implementing_2022}.
+However, more recent versions of FHIR RDF have largely addressed these issues \cite{sharma_implementing_2022}.

+Finally, with regard to the representation of heterogeneous and multimodal data, 42 systems use ontologies for this purpose.
+The exceptions are three systems which represent the data in knowledge graphs \cite{ammar_using_2021,xu_design_2017,yu_improving_2022}, and three systems which only use Semantic Web technologies (i.e. domain ontologies, external knowledge graphs, and linked data repositories) as a source of domain knowledge \cite{ali_intelligent_2021,hussain_big-ecg_2021,zhou_design_2022}.